-The French “New Extremity” Wave The “meat suit” worn by Pestilent God and the “don’t watch during a meal” nature of Robert Peach (Andreas Apergis) jailhouse snack/the auto-cannibalism of Zoe Woods hearkens back to the intense (and borderline unwatchable) French “New Extremity Horror” of Pascal Laugier’s Martyrs (2008).
+*The French “New Extremity” Influence The “meat suit” worn by Pestilent God, the “don’t watch this scene if you’re eating” nature of Robert Peach’s (Andreas Apergis) jailhouse snack, and the auto-cannibalism of Zoe Woods hearkens back to the intense (and borderline unwatchable) French “New Extremity Horror” of Pascal Laugier’s Martyrs (2008).

 *Humans have worshiped various Gods of Pestilence throughout history.
 Is Butcher’s Block Pestilent God one of them?
 Interestingly, Joseph Peach asks Alice if she believes in God and seems amused that she acknowledges a “higher power” – but does not formally worship it.

 *The Peach’s Stairway to Heaven appears where their cursed mansion once stood.
 Building a playground over it makes as much sense as choosing a Native American burial ground for a suburb (Poltergeist).
-It’s also a very horrific/surrealist image – like a train barreling out of a fireplace or clocks melting on tree branches.
+It is also an effective blend of horrific and surrealist imagery – like a train barreling out of a fireplace or clocks melting on tree branches.

 *Garrett’s police force makes the cops in Touch of Evil look like The Untouchables by comparison.
 Even Chief Wiggum from The Simpsons has a better grasp on the basic requirement of his job than Chief Vancyk (Tyrone Benskin).